-It’s the holidays, and you’re meal planning like a pro!
+It’s the holidays, and you’re meal planning like a pro for all the celebrations!
 Then you realize, oh wait!
-What do I make as a vegan main course?
+What do I make as a main course for a vegan Thanksgiving dinner?

-Maybe you’re planning your first plant-based holiday dinner.
-Maybe you’re hosting vegan friends, and don’t want them to feel left out.
+Maybe you’re planning your first vegan holiday dinner.
+Maybe you’re hosting vegan friends and don’t want them to feel left out.

-Whatever the reason, you’re looking for a vegan turkey alternative that will taste amazing, look spectacular, and make your guests feel welcome!
+Whatever the reason, you’re looking for vegan turkey alternatives that will taste amazing, look spectacular, and make your guests feel welcome!

-I’ve collected 12 mouth-watering, satisfying, vegan turkey alternative recipes that even the most adamant turkey lovers will want to dig into!
+I’ve collected 16 mouth-watering, satisfying, vegan turkey alternatives that even the most adamant turkey lovers will want to dig into!

-Let’s start with the infamous store bought Tofurky.
-If you’re of the mind that you simply would rather buy a vegan turkey, then no worries!
+Let’s start with the infamous store-bought Tofurky.
+If you would rather buy a vegan turkey roast, then no worries!

-There are several brands out there that make vegan turkey alternatives.
-You can find them in most supermarkets, Trader Joe’s, Whole Foods, or you can order them online.
+Several brands out there make some of the best vegan turkeys with tofu or soy protein.
+You can find them in most supermarkets, Trader Joe’s, and Whole Foods, or order them online.
 Here are three options!

-This 2 pound roast serves about 8 people.
+This 2-pound Field Roast Celebration Roast serves about eight people.
 Keep frozen before cooking.
-Then thaw for 12 hours, and bake in the oven for a little over an hour at 425 F.
+Then thaw for 12 hours and bake in the oven for a little over an hour at 425° F.

-This 2.5 pound roast serves 8.
+This 2.5-pound roast serves eight.
 Keep frozen until ready to serve.
-Cover with foil and bake for 60-70 minutes at 425 F.
+Cover with foil and bake for 60-70 minutes at 425° F.

-Another product by Gardein this Savory Stuffed Turk’y serves 2, and comes with a side of vegan gravy.
+Another product by Gardein, this Savory Stuffed Turk’y serves two and has a side of vegan gravy.
 It is a nice option if you have one or two vegans or vegetarians at your meal.
-It comes frozen, and is ready to serve in 22 minutes!
+It comes frozen and is ready to serve in 22 minutes!